-We at NJTP are excited to be taking part in the Serve, Stroke & Volley (SSV) testing and tournament program!
-We are also honored to be the first-ever recipient of SSV’s achievement award for the Los Angeles area.
+NJTP will be taking part in the Serve, Stroke & Volley (SSV) testing and tournament program in the near future.

 What is SSV?